 - Promotes trauma-informed care principles in horse-human interactions

 - Dedicated team of training assistants with extensive experience in Somatic Experiencing® and/or equine-assisted practice to support each in-person training module

 - Pre-approved providers of personal sessions and case consultations located worldwide to support you in further integrating the material

-- Trauma-affected individuals are often drawn to horses and alternative approaches in support of their recovery.
+- Trauma-affected individuals are often drawn to equines and alternative approaches in support of their recovery.
 When talk therapy fails, and when specialized trauma therapies are not available, equine-assisted programs fill a gap for people who are desperate for change and who are drawn to the human-animal bond.

 - Many individuals who have experienced trauma turn to horse ownership, riding lessons, and various equestrian disciplines as a way of finding a sense of competence, empowerment, life enjoyment, safe connection, achievement, aliveness and calm.

 - Unfortunately, without trauma awareness and skillfulness, horse time and services or programs that offer it can unintentionally lead to harmful re-enactments for both two and four-legged participants.
-This is because trauma can also be present in the horses themselves, and in those offering the programs or services.
-Trauma is truly its own specialty area, and being trauma-informed is an essential part of safe and effective interactions for humans and for equines, even if not providing trauma treatment for either human or horse.
+This is because trauma can also be present in the equines themselves, and in those offering the programs or services.
+Trauma is truly its own specialty area, and being trauma-informed is an essential part of safe and effective interactions for humans and for equines, even if not providing trauma treatment for either human or equine.

 Attachment and trauma are somatic experiences